Buy And Hold Vs. Rotational Strategy: May 2020 Update

 |25%

 11 of the 43 positions we are still tracking.
 Here are the 11 stocks that haven't yet crossed the free share gain threshold yet: Clorox (CLX), ResMed (RMD), Ball Corp.
-(BLL), Waste Management (WM), Church & Dwight (CHD), Texas Instruments (TXN), Proctor & Gamble (PG), Brown-Forman (BF.B), McCormick (MKC), Northrup Grumman (NOC), and Walmart (WMT).
+(BLL), Waste Management (WM), Church & Dwight (CHD), Texas Instruments (TXN), Procter & Gamble (PG), Brown-Forman (BF.B), McCormick (MKC), Northrop Grumman (NOC), and Walmart (WMT).
 I'll post those charts later in the article.

 Fair Value Winners

-As of the end of last month, we had thirteen successful fair value winners: Union Pacific, Expedia, CSX Corp, Norfolk Southern, Starbucks, Stryker, CGI, Lowe's, Automatic Data Processing, Paychex, Edwards Lifesciences, Mastercard, and Sherwin Williams.
+As of the end of last month, we had thirteen successful fair value winners: Union Pacific, Expedia, CSX Corp., Norfolk Southern, Starbucks, Stryker, CGI, Lowe's, Automatic Data Processing, Paychex, Edwards Lifesciences, Mastercard, and Sherwin-Williams.
 So we currently have 13 out of the 43 stocks that have met their fair value goal of 8% 10-year CAGR expectation.
 Here are the free share gains for the completed trades so far.

 |Ticker